Custom Panelist Profiling

 - If a Field is housing data that constitutes personally identifiable information (PII) - this is any data that could potentially identify a specific individual - there is a checkbox option to identify the field as such.
 By selecting the "May contain personal identifiable information (PII)" option, the system will include this field as part of the personal data removal when actioned.

-Please note that from a Study space, only Analysts and the relevant Moderators will be able to see the custom fields and data tied to the Study participants, unless specific Client Permissions are enabled to allow Clients to see this information.
+Please note that from a Study space, only Analysts and the relevant Moderators will be able to see the custom fields and data tied to the Study participants, unless specific Client Privacy Settings are enabled to allow Clients to see this information.
 You can distinguish between fields with PII and fields without PII when choosing whether or not to give clients access to view field information.

 - You can also limit which participants can complete specific fields by enabling "Limit who can complete this field" and selecting a segment from the dropdown list.
 Participants will need to be assigned to the relevant segment ahead of time (i.e. via bulk import) in order to see a limited field.